There are two things that revolutionised my riding.

 We were conscious not to stroll into the territory of roll bags here.
 So we plumped for a product by the ever-trustworthy Oxford brand.

-At 35-litres, this is a big tail pack.
+At 35 litres, this is a big motorcycle tail bag.
 And it comes with a riptop construction and showerproof lining.

 The bag is extremely durable thanks to its nylon outer shell.
 And the showerproof inner liner goes some way to protecting your kit from the wet.

 As with the Held tail pack above, this Oxford bag is expandable and comes with a detachable base.

 There is an external pocket that is perfect for smaller items.
 And the elasticated netting comes in handy for storing lightweight items such as gloves.

 For some added organisation, the tail pack comes with 5 personalised colour inserts.

 We particularly liked that this tail pack came with more straps than needed (never a bad thing).
 And the expansion capabilities mean it can carry most items for a few days’ travel.

 We managed to carry a laptop in it quite comfortably during the daily commute, along with our other necessities.